exothink/eXoCAN/README.md

 ## About this Driver:
 Written by John Eckert (k2ox).
-BSD license, check license.txt for more information All text above must be included in any redistribution
+BSD license, check license.txt for more information All text above must be included in any redistribution.